 CPLLC, its Service Providers, and/or Third-Party Services may also automatically collect certain information about you when you access or use the Service ("Usage Information").
 Usage Information may include IP address, device identifier, browser type, operating system, information about your use of the Service, and data regarding network connected hardware (e.g., computer or mobile device).
-Except to the extent required by applicable law, or to the extent Usage Information is combined by or on behalf of CPLLC with CPLLC-Collected PI, CPLLC does not consider Usage Information (including, without limitation, device identifiers) to be Personal Information or CPLLC-Collected PI.
-For more information on Third-Party Services' data collection and practices click here for section 6 .
-For more information on Service Provider data collection and practices click here for section 3.
-For information on choices some of these third parties may offer you regarding automated data collection click here for section 11
+Except to the extent defined by applicable law, or to the extent Usage Information is combined by or on behalf of CPLLC with CPLLC-Collected PI, CPLLC does not consider Usage Information (including, without limitation, device identifiers) to be Personal Information or CPLLC-Collected PI.
+CPLLC does consider IP address to be PI.
+For more information on Third-Party Services' data collection and practices click here .
+For more information on Service Provider data collection and practices click here.
+For information on choices some of these third parties may offer you regarding automated data collection click here

 The methods that may be used on the Service to collect Usage Information include: